Chandler, Tar Heels rally past No. 10 Demon Deacons, 58-55

 AP Sports Writer

+Chandler’s big day included a 50-yard breakaway run with 1:12 left.
+That was the final blow for the Tar Heels (5-4) as they rallied from a huge third-quarter deficit to beat the Demon Deacons (8-1, No. 9 CFP) for the second straight year, following a 21-point comeback last year by erasing a 45-27 deficit with 7:38 left in the third.

-It ended with the unusual sight of Tar Heels fans storming the field to celebrate a win against their instate foe, though not one that will count toward the league standings.
+It ended with the unusual sight of Tar Heels fans storming the field to celebrate a win against their instate foe.

 “I’ve told them: every Saturday you build memories,” Tar Heels coach Mack Brown said.
 “That’s what you do.
 And this is a game that they will remember for the rest of their lives.
 And I’m really, really proud that my name is associated with them.”

-“What we were saying on the sidelines is: we’ve been here before,” UNC quarterback Sam Howell said.

-The loss doesn’t impact the Demon Deacons’ pursuit of their first ACC title since 2006 since it was part of a home-and-home nonconference series announced in 2015 with the schools not meeting as often amid the expanded ACC’s scheduling model.
-But the goal Clawson mentioned after last week’s rout of Duke — being in the playoff discussion — is likely gone.
+The loss doesn’t impact the Demon Deacons’ pursuit of their first ACC title since 2006 since it was part of a home-and-home nonconference series announced in 2015 with the schools not playing each other as often amid the expanded ACC’s scheduling model.
+But it likely ends their hopes of climbing deeper into the College Football Playoff race, even if they win out in league play and win the ACC championship game.

-Hartman threw for 398 yards and five touchdowns and ran for 78 yards and two more scores for Wake Forest.
+Sam Hartman threw for 398 yards and five touchdowns while running for 78 yards and two more scores for Wake Forest.
 A.T.
 Perry and Jaquarii Roberson each hauled in a pair of touchdown grabs to lead a 615-yard effort from the offense.

-But that high-scoring unit, one of the best of the Bowl Subdivision, stalled at a critical time with three straight empty drives.
-And it came against a much-maligned defense that had struggled to show many tangible signs of improvement this season, a key piece of UNC’s struggles in going from ranked No. 10 in preseason to unranked before October.
+But that high-scoring unit, one of the best of the Bowl Subdivision, stalled at a critical time with three straight empty drives against a much-maligned defense that had struggled to show many tangible signs of improvement this season.

-Howell threw for 216 yards and a touchdown and ran for 104 and two more scores in a matchup of high-profile quarterbacks.
-And the Tar Heels scored on their last five full drives, four for touchdowns.
+Sam Howell threw for 216 yards and a touchdown while running for 104 and two more scores in a matchup of high-profile quarterbacks.
+He helped the Tar Heels post 546 yards and set up a tiebreaking 25-yard field goal by Grayson Atkins with 2:12 left.

-“We were just breathing life into each other and encouraging each other and keeping it going,” Chandler said, adding: “That’s what it came down to: just being able to respond.
-And we did a great job of that.”
+The Demon Deacons stalled out on downs on the ensuing drive, then Chandler took it all the way on the ensuing play.

+Hartman connected with Roberson on a 14-yard touchdown on a desperate late drive to cut the deficit to three, but the Demon Deacons couldn’t recover the onside kick.

 THE TAKEAWAY

-Wake Forest: The nightmarish repeat of last year’s game ended with a similar final score (59-53) and also featured injuries in the secondary that wore on the Demon Deacons as the game went on.
-That made it even tougher to slow the Tar Heels as their offense picked up momentum.
+Wake Forest: This was a nightmarish repeat of last year’s game, which ended with a similar final score (59-53).
+It didn’t help that injuries in the secondary wore on the Demon Deacons as this game went on, making it tougher to slow down the Tar Heels as their offense picked up momentum.

-North Carolina: The stops were a huge development.
-There was Cam Kelly’s second interception of Hartman with 10:40 left to set up a touchdown.
-There was a batted-down pass from Ray Vohasek at the line on fourth down on the next drive, followed by another fourth-down incompletion after Grayson Atkins’ go-ahead 25-yard field goal with 2:12 left.
-It all came with top linebacker Jeremiah Gemmel ejected for targeting at the end of the first quarter, too.
+North Carolina: Howell and Chandler putting up big numbers wasn’t a surprise, but getting the defensive stops was a surprising positive development.
+The unit came up with a big interception on Hartman, got a batted-down pass from Ray Vohasek at the line on fourth down, then forced another fourth-down incompletion after Atkins’ field goal.
+It came with top linebacker Jeremiah Gemmel being ejected for targeting at the end of the first quarter, too.

 POLL IMPLICATIONS